galvani/docker-mautic-dev/README.md

       XDEBUG_CONFIG: remote_host=HERE_DOCKER_MACHINE_IP
 ```

+**You need to adjust vhsot.conf too.** This will be unified and made to tell the machine ip it self.
+Anyone can do it.

 ## How to reset

 Use ```docker-compose down``` which should delete all containers, there are still compiled images present though.